About the Institute for Continued Learning (ICL)

 In particular, ICL members agree to attend most of the classroom sessions each semester, and to participate in the various activities and offices of the Institute.

-For detailed membership policies and procedures, see: Membership Policies/Procedures in the left sidebar (Navigation Panel) of any page.
+For detailed membership policies and procedures, see: Membership Policies/Procedures.

 Current membership is 160, a number limited by the available meeting space.
 There is a waiting list to join.

 An annual non-refundable membership fee (currently $165ºº) is required for participation.
 Membership renewal deadline is the last day of the Spring Semester each year.

 Further information may be obtained from the Membership Director by clicking on "Contact Us" in the INSTITUTE FOR CONTINUTED LEARNING MENU in the upper right (red dot).

-An application form for ICL membership can be filled out online and submitted electronically (start by clicking on the "Applying for ICL Membership" link in left column).
+An application form for ICL membership can be filled out online and submitted electronically (start by clicking on the "Applying for ICL Membership" link in ICL MENU in the upper right).